IsakTL/book-search-engine/README.md

-Starter code in Schemas from module 18, activity 1
+Code basis in Schemas from module 18, activity 26.
+Other starter code provided as part of assignment.